 She was an iconic Irish actress during the Golden Age of Hollywood, but how much do you really know about the star?
 Here are the top ten facts about Maureen O’Hara that you never knew.

-The late, great Irish redheaded Hollywood star, who was born in Dublin but moved to the US to pursue a career as an actress.
+The late, great Irish redheaded Hollywood star, who was born in Dublin but moved to the United States to pursue a career as an actress.

 You thought you knew everything there is to know about ‘The Queen of Technicolour’?
 Well, here are the top ten facts about Maureen O’Hara that you never knew.

 10. Maureen FitzSimons – it’s all in the name

-O’Hara was, in fact, born as Maureen FitzSimons, however, when she left for the USA, having been discovered by Charles Loughton, she was given the choice of O’Hara or O’Mara, as she thought her original last name would prove difficult across the pond.
+However, when she left for the United States, having been discovered by Charles Laughton, she was given the choice of O’Hara or O’Mara, as she thought her original last name would prove difficult across the pond.

 9. Stuntwoman – a tough woman and star of action films

 8. Shamrock Rovers – her beloved team

 Maureen O’Hara went on to star in five hit movies with co-star John Wayne.

 6. ‘Tis Herself’ – an autobiography

-O’Hara’s autobiography was entitled ‘Tis Herself’, and tells the incredible story of her rise to fame, beginning in a small town in Dublin and leading to the big screen.
+O’Hara’s autobiography was entitled ‘Tis Herself, and tells the incredible story of her rise to fame, beginning in a small town in Dublin and leading to the big screen.

 5. Tomboy – a passion for sports